-- 1/2 cup cream or 1/3 cup sour cream or Greek yogurt, or 1/2 cup cashew cream (vegan cashew cream recipe in notes below)
+- 1/2 cup cream or 1/2 cup sour cream or Greek yogurt (vegan cashew cream variation in notes)

 If you have time, you can marinate the chicken overnight with a cup of yogurt, some sliced onions, garlic, ginger and a pinch of cumin.
 (I usually skip this step).

 Combine all the dry spices and set aside.